Artisan Entrepreneurship Diploma

 Credits: 2

-This course focuses on further development of beadwork skills in the 3 main styles of beadwork; loom, lazy stitch and applique.
+This course focuses further on the development of beadwork skills in the three main styles of beadwork: loom, lazy stitch and applique.
 Students are expected to experiment with new materials and use techniques to produce unique, creative designs that show independent research.

 • CARE & COLLECTIONS